About Wine Cellar Cooling

 We also stock ductless ceiling-mounted units, such as the WhisperKOOL Ceiling Mount 8000 Wine Cellar Cooling System.

-How to Choose Your Cooling System
+How to Choose Your Wine Cellar Refrigeration System

-1. Size & Thermal Load
+1. Cooling System Size & Thermal Load Capacity

 - Insulation Type and Vapor Barrier